Understanding the Competitive Tool Landscape

 How Ahrefs Helps Track Competitor SEO

-With its robust feature set, Ahrefs offers multiple ways to monitor and analyze competitor SEO efforts, from backlinks to content performance.
+With its comprehensive feature set, Ahrefs offers multiple ways to monitor and analyze competitor SEO efforts, from backlinks to content performance.

 • Site Explorer and Content Gap: Provides head to head comparisons of backlink profiles, organic keywords, and content performance to identify strategic opportunities.